-We will then open the Fund for a limited investment window, during which time we will accept new investment.
+We will then accept applications for new investment for a limited time period.
 The criteria for prioritisation of applications in the event of oversubscription will be set out in the Share Offer Document.

 6. FUND FINANCES

 CAPITAL

 Capital is raised in the form of investment from Members.
 We use this money to pay for all or part of the capital expenditure (capex) of energy projects.
 Project capex may also be part-funded using debt and/or grants.